Trinidad gov’t distributes Guyanese rice seeds - Stabroek News

-(Trinidad Guardian) Hundreds of certified, high-yielding disease resistant rice seeds from Guyana were distributed to farmers by the Ministry of Agriculture, Land and Fisheries (MALF) on Wednesday.
+(Trinidad Guardian) Hundreds of certified, high-yielding disease resistant rice seeds from Guyana were distributed to farmers by the Ministry of Agriculture, Land and Fisheries (MALF) yesterday.
 The distribution ceremony took place at the Central Experiment Station, Caroni North Bank Road, Centeno.

 The release said, “Under this initiative, the Ministry successfully procured 100 tonnes of high-quality rice seed from Guyana for the 2025 rice growing season.
 The seeds are expected to support the commercial planting of approximately 2,000 acres of land across Trinidad and Tobago.
 This strategic intervention is part of the Government’s commitment to reducing the national food import bill, improving local agricultural resilience and increasing rice self-sufficiency.”